Rock 'n' Roll History for

 August 28

 The Website Celebritynetworth.com named Ringo Starr as the world's richest drummer, with an estimated fortune of $300 million.
-Phil Collins was ranked second with $250 million, former Nirvana drummer Dave Grohl was third with $225 million, The Eagles' Don Henley came in forth with $200 million and Metallica's Lars Ulrich rounded out the top five with $175 million.
+Phil Collins was ranked second with $250 million, former Nirvana percussionist Dave Grohl was third with $225 million, the Eagles' Don Henley came in forth with $200 million and Metallica's Lars Ulrich rounded out the top five with $175 million.
 Also making the top ten were U2 star Larry Mullen and The Rolling Stones' Charlie Watts.

 2014 - ClassicBands.com